puppetlabs/puppet-agent/README.md

 Tracking branch (main + stable):
   * some components may reference tags if they’re slow moving (ruby, openssl)
-  * some components reference SHAs promoted by a CI pipeline (generally puppet-agent#master pipelines track components' master branches, and likewise for stable)
+  * some components reference SHAs promoted by a CI pipeline (generally puppet-agent#main pipelines track components' main branches, and likewise for stable)

 Guidelines on Merging Between Branches
 * stable should be merged to main regularly (e.g. per commit), as is done for component repos; no PR needed